- Written by Dr.Mehmet Demircioglu

 Put the helmet on slowly.
 Remove it slowly.
 Avoid dragging it across the frontal hairline.
 If it catches or pulls, stop and adjust the way you are placing it.

-If you notice redness, pain, itching, swelling, pimples, or rubbing marks, reduce use and contact the clinic.
+If you notice redness, pain, itching, swelling, pimples, or rubbing marks, reduce use and ask for clinic review.
 Do not keep repeating the same irritation every day and hoping the scalp will adapt.

 A gradual return may mean wearing the helmet for a short necessary trip first, not a long ride.
 For work, it may mean a short trial under controlled conditions before returning to a full day in heat or dust.